dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 A: It helps in structuring business requirements.
 B: It assesses the needs of end users.
 C: It is useful in planning workshops to ensure participants' readiness.
-D: This concept is more applicable for project managers.
+D: This concept is more applicable for project managers than business analysts.
 Answer: C
 Explanation: Maslow's hierarchy of needs can guide a business analyst in designing workshops by ensuring that the environment and conditions are conducive to meeting participants' basic needs, thereby fostering their readiness and creativity.

 Question: What is the relationship between the roles of a business analyst and a domain subject-matter expert?
-A: They are synonymous terms for the same role.
+A: They are synonymous terms for the same role in a project.
 B: The domain subject-matter expert is a specialized subset within the business analyst role.
 C: The domain subject-matter expert is occasionally a role assumed by the business analyst.
 D: The domain subject-matter expert role is distinct and separate from that of the business analyst.